-The microcomputer specialist curriculum is designed to train students to work effectively in a variety of businesses and industries that use microcomputers to support their business functions.
+The Microcomputer Specialist curriculum is designed to train students to work effectively in a variety of businesses and industries that use microcomputers to support their business functions.
 The curriculum consists of specialized microcomputer courses and related business courses.

-The microcomputer specialist curriculum will prepare the student for career opportunities in government agencies; transportation, communications, and utility companies; small businesses; banking, insurance, and service industries-legal, medical, accounting, and education.
+The Microcomputer Specialist curriculum will prepare the student for career opportunities in governmental agencies; transportation, communications, and utility companies; small businesses; banking, insurance, and service industries-legal, medical, accounting, and education.